Varicocele

 Symptoms

-• Feeling enlarged, or twisted veins in the scrotum.
-They can feel like worms or spaghetti.
+• Enlarged or twisted veins in the scrotum that may feel like worms or spaghetti

-• Veins typically change in size and are larger when standing or straining.
+• Veins that get larger when standing or straining

 Diagnosis